dhh1128/codecraft.co/good-code-plans-for-problems.md

 [...]
 One design pattern that Nygard recommends was new to me, but it rang true as soon as I saw its description.
 Like many classic patterns, I’ve implemented variations on it without knowing the terminology.
 I like Nygard’s formulation, so I thought I’d summarize it here; as I’ve said before, good code plans for problems. [...]

----

-Why Your Software Should Cry | Codecraft (2013-05-06 11:50:57)

-[...] examples like this are few and far between.
-It’s hard enough to bake a rational error-handling strategy into software, let alone make it sophisticated enough to monitor its environment and take proactive steps to [...]

----

-A Comedy of Carelessness | Codecraft (2013-12-09 08:35:03)

-[…] that’s more like it!
-Plan for trouble.
-(It always happens, after all.)
-Notice the problem.
-Communicate it.
-Take steps to cope, without […]